 Ping racks up 1 million signups in the first 48 hours.
 Nevertheless, Apple’s social network is doomed from the start.

 Ping: Apple launches music social network

 Apple previously dabbled in social networking (it was the first significant tech company to advertise on Facebook).
 But Ping was Cupertino’s first attempt at actually launching its own social network.

 Aside from following artists, Ping let users post thoughts and opinions.
 Anyone could share details about favorite albums and songs.
 Plus, they could view concert listings and tell friends about upcoming shows they planned to attend.

-“iTunes is the number one music community in the world, with over 160 million iTunes users in 23 countries, and now we’re adding social networking with Ping,” Steve Jobs said in a press release.
+“iTunes is the number one music community in the world, with over 160 million iTunes users in 23 countries, and now we’re adding social networking with Ping,” Apple CEO Steve Jobs said in a press release.
 “With Ping you can follow your favorite artists and friends and join a worldwide conversation with music’s most passionate fans.”

 In some ways, Apple seemed perfectly poised to launch a music-focused social network.
 The company projected a cool, youthful image.
 Plus, it benefited from brand-loyal customers, wide reach, good standing in the music community and — thanks to its success with iTunes and the iPod — a history of delivering music-related tech in a way that other companies failed to do.

 Early on, Apple experienced significant success with Ping.
 However, things went downhill after Cupertino crowed about the 1 million users who signed up in the first 48 hours.